RoboPhred/node-microinject/README.md

 # Benefits over InfersifyJS
 - No [monkey patching of base or third party superclasses](https://github.com/inversify/InversifyJS/issues/619#issuecomment-352218311).
-- Microinject can be used transparently to consumers of your own library.
-No [reflect-metadata](https://github.com/inversify/InversifyJS/issues/737) or monkey patching required.
+- No requirement for the root node application to call [reflect-metadata](https://github.com/inversify/InversifyJS/issues/737).
+No risk of interfering with modules that also use it.
-- Minimialist API: No redundant api calls for varying names of the same behavior.
-No more questions of "Should I use toFactory or toDynamicValue?".
+- Minimialist API: No redundant functions for varying names of the same behavior.
+No more "Should I use toFactory or toDynamicValue?".

 # Drawbacks over InversifyJS
 - Lacking [powerful debug tools](https://github.com/inversify/inversify-chrome-devtools).